wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     !!! info
         Under this option, you will see some instructions to configure the application.
 Some of these steps are already completed for the pre-configured front-end application you will be using.

+Next, you need to pass configurations displayed in this page to your front-end application.
+To do so, proceed to [Step 2.4.2 - Configure the front-end application](#step-242-configure-the-front-end-application).

+### Step 2.4.2: Configure the front-end application

+To configure the front-end application by defining the ports it needs to run on, adding the endpoint to the `readingList API`, etc., follow the steps given below:

-8. Clone `version-1` branch in your fork of [https://github.com/wso2/choreo-examples/tree/version-1](https://github.com/wso2/choreo-examples/tree/version-1).
+1. Clone `version-1` branch in your fork of [https://github.com/wso2/choreo-examples/tree/version-1](https://github.com/wso2/choreo-examples/tree/version-1).

-9. Open the cloned repository using an IDE (for example Visual Studio Code), and make the following changes.
+2. Open the cloned repository using an IDE (for example Visual Studio Code), and make the following changes.

     1. Navigate to the `choreo-reading-list-application-example/reading-list-front-end/.env.example` file and rename it to `.env`.